jeromemargueron/nucleardatapy/README.md

 export NUCLEARDATAPY_TK=/path/to/nucdatapy-tk

-put this command in your .profile or .zprofile of .bashrc for instance.
+put this command in your .profile or .zprofile or .bashrc for instance.

 Now everything is done about the compilation.
 You can come back to the python folder.

 # Use nucleardatapy python toolkit

-Go to the folder mylib/nucleardatapy/samples/nucleardatapy_samples/_ and try that:
+Go to the folder mylib/nucleardatapy/samples/nucleardatapy_samples/ and try that:

 $ python3 sample_SetupMicro.py